Latest Visits

 Mantua and Sabbioneta represent two aspects of Renaissance town planning: Mantua shows the renewal and extension of an existing city, while some 30 km away, Sabbioneta represents the implementation of the period’s theories about planning the ideal city.
 Typically, Mantua’s layout is irregular with regular parts showing different stages of its growth since the Roman period and includes many historical buildings, among them an 11th century rotunda and a Baroque theatre.
 Sabbioneta, created in the second half of the 16th century under the rule of Vespasiano Gonzaga Colonna, can be described as a single-period city and has a right-angle grid layout.
 Both cities offer exceptional testimonies to the urban, architectural and artistic realizations of the Renaissance, linked through the visions and actions of the ruling Gonzaga family.
 The two towns are important for the value of their architecture and for their prominent role in the dissemination of Renaissance culture.
 The ideals of the Renaissance, fostered by the Gonzaga family, are present in the towns’ morphology and architecture.

-Mantua ( MAN-tew-ə; Italian: Mantova [ˈmantova] ; Lombard and Latin: Mantua) is a comune (municipality) in the Italian region of Lombardy, and capital of the province of the same name.
+Mantua (, MAN-tew-ə; Italian: Mantova [ˈmantova] ; Lombard and Latin: Mantua) is a comune (municipality) in the Italian region of Lombardy, and capital of the eponymous province.

-In 2008, Mantua's centro storico (old town) and the nearby comune of Sabbioneta were declared by UNESCO to be a World Heritage Site.
 Mantua's historic power and influence under the Gonzaga family between 1328 and 1708 made it one of the main artistic, cultural, and especially musical hubs of Northern Italy and of Italy as a whole.
-Having one of the most splendid courts of Europe of the fifteenth, sixteenth, and early seventeenth centuries.
+It had one of the most splendid courts of Europe of the fifteenth, sixteenth, and early seventeenth centuries.
 Mantua is noted for its significant role in the history of opera; the city is also known for its architectural treasures and artifacts, elegant palaces, and the medieval and Renaissance cityscape.
-It is the city where the composer Monteverdi premiered his 1607 opera L'Orfeo and to where Romeo was banished in Shakespeare's 1597 play Romeo and Juliet.
+It is the city where the composer Claudio Monteverdi premiered his opera L'Orfeo in 1607.
 It is the nearest town to the birthplace of the Roman classical poet Virgil, who is commemorated by a statue at the lakeside park "Piazza Virgiliana".

 Mantua is surrounded on three sides by artificial lakes, created during the 12th century as the city's defence system.
 These lakes receive water from the River Mincio, a tributary of the River Po, which descends from Lake Garda.
 The three lakes are called Lago Superiore, Lago di Mezzo, and Lago Inferiore ("Upper", "Middle", and "Lower" Lakes, respectively).
 A fourth lake, Lake Pajolo, which once served as a defensive water ring around the city, dried up at the end of the 18th century.